couchbase/query/docs/n1ql-select.md

     * Drop reserved word TYPE due to legacy usage.
 * 2014-11-15 - RAW
     * Allow RAW exprs to be aliased; useful for ORDER BY
+* 2014-11-17 - MISSING literal
+    * Add MISSING as a literal expression.

 ### Open issues